jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 **Losing weight**

 Losing weight is the first step on any journey to sculpt your body.
 It won’t give you a stronger jawline but it’ll help provide more contour or contrast to the different areas of your face.
-Just like abs, you can’t see a muscular face if it's hiding under a layer of fat.
+Just like abs, you can’t see a muscular face if it’s hiding under a layer of fat.

 Weight-training your neck can work the muscles around your neck, but you’ll get a more targeted workout with mastic gum.
 Training your neck can be beneficial to your health in the long term.

 **Neck curl-ups**

 Neck curls are like sit ups except you lift your head instead of engaging your core.
 This is one of many exercises recommended to help people suffering from chronic jaw pain.
 Like weight-training your neck, over time it can help to build up the muscles in your jaw.
-However, without resistance, this process could take months or years to give your face the sharp look you're going for.
+However, without resistance, this process could take months or years to give your face the sharp look you’re going for.

 ## Would I recommend mastic gum to define your jawline?

 For what it does, I’d definitely recommend mastic gum.
-But if you’re looking for a sugary treat to chop on when you’re bored, this ain't it.
+But if you’re looking for a sugary treat to chop on when you’re bored, this ain’t it.
 A single tin can last you months when used regularly and is fresh for years.
 Mastic gum is my go-to now for face-building.
 And Greco Gum is my go-to brand.

 Chewing mastic gum can help define and tone the jawline over time.
 As you regularly work the jaw muscles by chewing, they strengthen and become more firm.
 This can lead to a more chiseled, angular jawline appearance.
 However, genetics and individual variation affect results.